-- Information about stay (length, arrival, departure etc.)
+- Provide information about your stay (length, arrival, departure etc.).

-- Pay the $25,- fee and your application will be processed in 3 business days.
+- Pay the $25- fee online.
+Your application will be processed in 3 business days.

 - Accepted international cards: Visa, Mastercard, JCB

 If you want to stay longer, you can apply for an extension after you entered Vietnam.
-However, If you know from the beginning that you will stay it is cheaper to apply for a 90 days Visa on Arrival.
+However, if you already know that you will stay longer than 30 days, it is cheaper to apply for a 90 days Visa on arrival.

-- Carefully check if your country is included in the list before applying.
-Your payment will not be refunded if the application is refused!
+- Don’t forget to check if your country is included in the list of 46 countries before applying.
+Your payment will not be refunded if you are not eligible for an e-Visa.

-- Make sure your picture is clear, you look into the camera, wear no glasses and has the right format (4x6cm)
+- Make sure your picture is clear, you look into the camera, you aren’t wearing glasses and the picture has the right format (4x6cm).

 - You can test your photo on this official government website, but unfortunately the website often fails to finish the test.

-- Exit through checkpoint: If you do not have a ticket out of the country fill out the city you expect to exit.
+- Exit through checkpoint: If you do not have a (flight) ticket out of the country fill out the city from which you expect to exit.

-You need the letter of approval to obtain a visa on arrival when entering Vietnam.
-The lowest price to obtain the letter of approval $6.
-Note that this letter of approval is not your visa!
-When entering Vietnam, you will have to show this letter to the migration officers at the airport.
-After you showed them the letter, you will have to pay $25,- to get the visa stamp on your passport, which allows you to stay in Vietnam for a maximum of 30 days.
+When entering Vietnam, show this letter to the migration officers at the airport and pay $25.
+This gives you the right to get the Visa stamp on your passport, which allows you to stay in Vietnam for a maximum of 30 days.

-Below you will find an overview of the most common visas and prices.
+Below you find an overview of the most common Visas.

 |Type of entry||30 days||90 days||Stamp fee|

-If you don’t trust this website you could also use vietnamvisacenter.org, which is recommended by Lonely Planet.
-However, fees are more expensive and the simplest options (30 days, single entry) starts from $20.
-Eventually, you will get exactly the same letter of approval as cheapvietnamvisa.net.
+If you don’t trust this website you can also use vietnamvisacenter.org (recommended by Lonely Planet).
+However, fees are more expensive for the same service.
+The simplest options (30 days, single entry) start from $20.

-- In addition to your Letter of Approval you will need 2 portrait photo’s to get your Visa stamped
+- Besides your Letter of Approval you will need 2 portrait photos to get your Visa stamped.

 - The Vietnamese government requires to have at least 10 names on the list of approval.
-If you want more privacy however, you can pay $6-$10 extra to obtain a private letter.
+This means your name will be visible for other people on this list as well.
+If you want more privacy, you can pay $6-$10 extra to get a private letter.

-- Officially you are only allowed to enter Vietnam by airport with a letter of approval.
-Probably you can also enter over land, but always double check the organization that issued your letter of approval.
+- With a Letter of Approval, you can officially only enter Vietnam by airport.
+In some cases you can also enter over land though.
+Always double check with the organization that issued your Letter of Approval.

-There are only 2 reasons why you should consider to get your visa at the Embassy or at an agency:
+There are only two reasons why you should consider to get your Visa at the Embassy or at an agency: